U.S. Highways in New Mexico

 Raton: Loop 17.
 Exits 450-454.
 4.161 miles long along 2nd Street.
 Includes part of U.S. 64.

-These generally follow old U.S. 85 (except for a connecting route on the north side of Belen) and are not concurrently marked with other routes.
+These generally follow old U.S. 85 (except for a connecting route on the north side of Belen) and as noted above in a couple of instances are concurrently marked with other routes.

 There was previously a Business Loop 25 marked through Santa Fe.
 It may have followed NM-14 and NM-466 (Cerrillos Road, St. Michaels Road and Old Santa Fe Trail).